akelman/ggpeps/README.md

 - Make data file optional?

 ## Papers
-The following is a list of papers that have used (versions of) this code.
+The following is a list of papers that have used (versions of) this code:
 1. Emonts et al, Finding the ground state of a lattice gauge theory with fermionic tensor networks: A $2+1\mathrm{D}$ ${\mathbb{Z}}_{2}$ demonstration, PRD vol 107 (2023).

 There are also some papers that used a previous C++ implementation of this code.